Bathroom Extractor Fan Installation Cost

 For instance, installing an extractor fan can be a messy job — which means you may need to retile the walls, ceiling, or floors.
 The cost of tiling a bathroom would normally cost around £700, but what you're quoted will depend on the size of the room and your choice of materials.

-Alternatively, you could freshen up your bathroom by hiring some to re-grout.
+Alternatively, you could freshen up your bathroom by hiring someone to re-grout.
 The cost of regrouting a bathroom is typically around £250 to £300.

 How Much to Fit an Extractor Fan?
 (Labour Only)